gpirie/wordpress/wp-content/plugins/gutenberg/readme.txt

 The more the merrier!
 To get started, check out our <a href="https://github.com/WordPress/gutenberg/blob/master/CONTRIBUTING.md">guide for contributors</a>.

 == Changelog ==

+= 1.6.0 =

+* Move the block toolbar to the editor's top header.
+This experiment seeks to reduce the presence of UI obscuring content.
+* Alternate style for block boundaries and multi-selection.
+Also engages "edit" mode when using arrow keys (hides UI).
+* Complete rework of arrow keys navigation between blocks—faster, clearer, and respects caret position while traversing text blocks.
+* Added keyboard shortcuts to navigate regions.
+* Implement multi-selection mode using just arrow with shift keys and support horizontal arrows.
+* Suggest a post format for additional blocks (embeds, gallery, audio, video) and expand on the heuristics to include case of one format-block at the top plus a paragraph of text below as valid.
+* Allow converting a classic block (post) into several Gutenblocks.
+* Several performance improvements 🎉
+* * Avoid re-rendering all blocks on selection changes.
+* * Add memoization for multi-select selectors.
+* * Rework implementation of blockRef to avoid render cascade from block list.
+* * Use flatMap when allocating the block list for rendering.
+* * Reorganize logic to determine when a post can be saved to be less expensive.
+* Refactor handling of revisions to avoid loading them up-front, significantly reducing load time on long posts with many revisions.
+* Further memoization on selectors based on specific state keys.
+* Render meta-boxes as part of the main column, not as a collapsible box.
+* Improve handling of undo action stack by resetting only on setup.
+This makes undo a lot more usable in general.
+* Changes to block inserter design positioning tabs at the top.
+(1.5.1)
+* Remove multi-select buffer zone and throttle delay for a faster response.
+* API for handling custom formats/tokens in Editable.
+* Improve withApiData component to be able to serve cached data (if available) during an initial render.
+* Show block toolbar in HTML mode for mobile.
+* Update Shortcode block to use a textarea instead of single line input.
+* Increase width of invalid block message.
+* Avoid redirecting to Gutenberg when saving on classic editor.
+(1.5.2)
+* Don't show "edit as HTML" for the Code and Shortcode blocks.
+* Refactor notices state reducer as array optimizing performance.
+* Disable front-end styles for basic quote block.
+* Reorganize the meta-boxes components for code clarity.
+* Extract reusable PostSticky, PostFormat, PostPendingStatus, PostAuthor, PostTrash, PostExcerpt components.
+* Resolve issue with having to tab twice on the toolbar due to focusReturn utility interfering with button tooltips.
+* Reset min-width of Tooltip component.
+* Avoid function instantiation in render of WritingFlow component.
+* Add the gutenberg_can_edit_post_type filter for plugins to add or remove support for custom post types.
+* Update header toolbar keyboard navigation to include undo and redo buttons.
+* Don't show the classic editor dropdown on unsupported post types.
+* Drop resizable-box in favor of re-resizable to use in the image block resize handlers.
+* Correct placement of link-dialog after moving toolbar to the top.
+* Adjust revisions logic to link to latest entry.
+* Allow editable to accept aria attributes.
+* Add generic focus effect to popovers.
+* Remove unused focus prop from Button component.
+* Remove core namespace from demo content.
+* Enable iOS smooth scrolling within scroll containers.
+* Make sure link menu appears above sibling inserter.
+* Improve layout paneling for short-height viewports.
+* Fix problem with multi-select not working again after a group of blocks has been moved.
+* Fix problem with deleting a block in HTML mode.
+* Fix issue with keyboard navigation entering textareas (non contentEditable) and losing caret position.
+* Fix issue where clicking on an item within autocomplete would dismiss the popover and not select anything.
+* Fix visual issue with the document info popover.
+(1.5.2)
+* Fix bug with deleting featured image on a post.
+* Fix error with removing a block placeholder.
+* Fix problem with FF and meta-boxes.
+* Fix issue with Classic Text description showing all the time.
+* Fix issue with the color picker width.
+* Fix quick inserter display of custom block icons.
+* Fix missing node check when blurring a paragraph block.
+* Warn about misuses of z-index mappings.
+* Make use of the "build stages" feature in the travis config file.
+* Upgrade ESLint dependencies.
+* Move test configuration files to test/unit.
+* Add easy local environment setup and Cypress e2e tests.

+= 1.5.2 =

+* Add the `gutenberg_can_edit_post_type` filter for plugins to add or remove support for custom post types.
+* Fix Classic Editor redirecting to Gutenberg when saving a post.
+* Fix Classic Editor dropdown showing on post types that don't support Gutenberg.
+* Fix Classic Editor dropdown hiding behind notices.
+* Fix an issue with collapsing popover content.

+= 1.5.1 =

+* New design for the inserter with tabs at the top and more space for text.
+* Fix problem with Firefox and the meta-boxes resize script.
+* Fix issue with Classic Text description showing without focus.

+= 1.5.0 =

+* Set Gutenberg as the default editor (still allow creating new posts in Classic Editor).
+* Add metabox support—this is an initial pass at supporting existing meta-boxes without intervention.
+* Display inserter button between blocks.
+* Improve block navigation performance.
+* Hide core namespace in comment serialization. wp:core/gallery becomes wp:gallery.
+* Implement a dropdown for Publish flow.
+* Allow multiselect to work on shift-click.
+* Insert new block from title on enter.
+* Use a dropdown for the block menu (settings, delete, edit as HTML).
+* Add expandable panel for post visibility.
+* Add expandable panel for post scheduling.
+* Implement more inline formatting boundaries.
+* Better clearing of block selection.
+* Show placeholder hint for slash autocomplete on new text blocks.
+* Remove multi-selection header in favor of default block controls (mover and menu).
+* Allow blocks to disable HTML edit mode.
+* Adjust transition and delay of inserter between blocks.
+* Added text color option for button block.
+* Hide extended settings if sidebar is closed.
+* New embed icons.
+* Move the store initialization to a dedicated component.
+* Improve scroll position of scrollable elements.
+* Drop undefined blocks from recent blocks.
+* Update HTML block description.
+* Update embed block description.
+* Add description for classic block.
+* PHPCS-specific improvements.
+* Add a default block icon.
+* Adjust line height of classic text to match paragraph blocks.
+* Adjust filter order in classic block so plugins that extend it can work properly.
+* Set textarea value as prop and not children.
+* Fix mobile issues with block setting menu.
+* Fix undefined colors warning.
+* Fix broken upload button on image placeholder.
+* Fix post edit URL when saving a post/page/CPT.
+* Fix conflict with new TinyMCE version and heading blocks.
+* Tweak block sibling element for better target surface.
+* Avoid loading Gutenberg assets on non-Gutenberg pages.
+* Adjust Jest configuration.
+* Document supportAnchor in block API.
+* Updated TinyMCE to latest.
+* Document block name usage in serialization and add example of serialized block.
+* Updated FAQ section.
+* Upgrade React and Enzyme dependencies.

 = 1.4.0 =